Course support material overview

 - Misleading Visualizations by Henrik Ingo.

-“The Post-Enron world with its tough requirements on reliable financial reports has left US accountants and CEOs without choice.
 They will now have to tell us the truth and nothing but the truth about their companies financial status.
 Or do they?”
-A story about pictures that lie… - THE ANCIENT CHINESE ART OF CHI-TING.
-Jim Blinn explain why computer graphic must cheat (chi-ting) sometimes.

 - How to display data badly, Howard Wainer, The American Statistician 1983.
-Especially interesting is the online Wainer lesson.

 PE – Know the medium